sait-wbdv/sample-code/backend/node/fs/json-response/README.md

 ## Level Up
 1. Copy the [finished code](../../http/static-endpoints/finished/server.js) from the [HTML endpoint activity](../../http/static-endpoints) (or use code you wrote) into a new project directory.
 2. Add a new JSON endpoint to the `http` server so that `definitions.json` is returned as a response when `GET /api/v0/definitions` is requested.
-3. Bonus: while you're at it, refactor the HTML endpoints (Home, Contact, etc) so that they are returning HTML files read from the file system.
+3. Bonus: while you're at it, refactor the HTML endpoints (Home, Contact, etc) so that they are returning valid HTML files read from the file system.
 Is there a way to use just one HTML file but still send custom page headings?